 For many people, the thought of participating in a blood test for life insurance sounds as fun as getting stuck in an elevator.
 Typically, the life insurance blood test is unavoidable and needs to be completed before you can get approved.
+This is standard even for the top rated life insurance companies.
 We’re going to go over the most frequently asked questions about the life insurance blood test and exam.
 Hopefully by the end, we’ll set you at ease and you’ll be ready conquer any fears about the exam.

 What you’ll learn:

 Life Insurance Medical Exam

 When you apply for life insurance, the life insurance company often requires a medical exam to identify any health related risks that you may have.
 They also want to find out if you’re using any drugs.
 Your life insurance medical exam, also called a paramedical exam, may include an EKG, health history questions, urine test and a blood test.

 Who provides the blood test?

 There are several paramedical exam companies that provide the medical exam and blood testing.
 EMSI, ExamOne, and APPS are some of the larger medical exam providers.
 The actual tests are conducted by a trained paramedic.